SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 <a name="setup_ariba"/>

-## Register a Discovery RFX Publication to External Marketplace Application in SAP Ariba Developer Portal
+## Register a Discovery RFx Publication to External Marketplace Application in SAP Ariba Developer Portal

-You already have an account for SAP Ariba Developer Portal.
-Open the [guide](https://developer.ariba.com/api/guides) and follow the steps to register a new SAP Ariba Open APIs application that will be used against SAP Ariba Open APIs sandbox environment.
+You should already have an account for SAP Ariba Developer Portal.
+Open this [guide](https://developer.ariba.com/api/guides) and follow the steps to register a new SAP Ariba Open APIs application that will be used against SAP Ariba Open APIs sandbox environment.
 At the end, you should have an application key related to the SAP Ariba Open APIs application.
-You will need it in order to call the Discovery RFX Publication to External Marketplace API, the sandbox environment.
+You will need it in order to call the Discovery RFx Publication to External Marketplace API in the sandbox environment.

 > *Production access:*
-When you want to work against production environment you should first [promote your application for production access](https://developer.ariba.com/api/guides).
+When you want to work against a production environment you should first [promote your application for production access](https://developer.ariba.com/api/guides).
 At the end, besides the application key, you will have a set of credentials (Service Provider user and Service Provider password) related to the registered SAP Ariba Open APIs application.
-You need them in order to call the Discovery RFX Publication to External Marketplace API production environment.
+You need them in order to call the Discovery RFx Publication to External Marketplace API in the production environment.

 <a name="build_deploy"/>

 ## Build and Deploy the Application on SAP Cloud Platform

 You have already downloaded or cloned the Public Sourcing extension application.
-Now you have to build the application and deploy it on the SAP Cloud Platform.
+Now you have to build the application and deploy it on SAP Cloud Platform.
 To do that, use one of the following tools:

 * SAP Cloud Platform Cockpit
 * Eclipse IDE